Moose Coffee Liverpool, 88 Federation House, Hope St, Liverpool, L1 9BW – Visit Now

 Try its pimped-up French toast; brioche griddled in egg and vanilla batter, with bacon & maple syrup

-While Moose Coffee’s pancakes are a definite draw, the rest of its breakfast menu is impressively extensive, taking in everything from the “New York Moose” (its take on Eggs Benedict, served on top of a toasted bagel) and the “Grande Bouche” (a pimped-up version of French toast, featuring two pieces of brioche griddled in an egg and vanilla batter, served with bacon and maple syrup) to the “Manolito” (a Huevos Rancheros-style dish containing homemade refried beans, eggs, salsa, grated cheese and a large dollop of sour cream).
+While Moose Coffee’s pancakes are a definite draw, the rest of its breakfast menu is impressively extensive, taking in everything from the ‘New York Moose’ (its take on Eggs Benedict, served on top of a toasted bagel) and the ‘Grande Bouche’ (a pimped-up version of French toast, featuring two pieces of brioche griddled in an egg and vanilla batter, served with bacon and maple syrup) to the ‘Manolito’ (a Huevos Rancheros-style dish containing homemade refried beans, eggs, salsa, grated cheese and a large dollop of sour cream).
 If you’re after something slightly less calorific, it also serves simpler fare in the form of porridge, granola and toasted bagels.

 Indeed, bagels are a definite theme here and are pretty much what Moose Coffee does best.
 Its substantial sandwich menu is chock full of the things, alongside a wide selection of salads and burgers.
-We’re a big fan of the “Reuben”, a delightfully messy concoction of salt beef, melted Swiss cheese, sauerkraut, dill pickles and mustard mayonnaise, which is arguably one of the best bagels in the city.
-For something slightly lighter, try the “Nova Scotia”, a seemingly simple combination of smoked salmon, cream cheese and capers smothered onto a toasted bagel, which works mainly because all of the ingredients are well sourced, plentiful and utterly delicious.
+We’re a big fan of their Reuben, a delightfully messy concoction of salt beef, melted Swiss cheese, sauerkraut, dill pickles and mustard mayonnaise, which is arguably one of the best bagels in the city.
+For something slightly lighter, try the ‘Nova Scotia’, a seemingly simple combination of smoked salmon, cream cheese and capers smothered onto a toasted bagel, which works mainly because all of the ingredients are well sourced, plentiful and utterly delicious.